microsoft/perfview/README.md

 ### Tools Needed to Build PerfView

-The only tool you need to build PerfView is Visual Studio 2015.
-The [Visual Studio 2015 Community Edition](https://www.microsoft.com/en-us/download/details.aspx?id=48146) can be downloaded *for Free* and has everything you need to fetch PerfView from GitHub, build and test it.
-It should also be possible to build with Visual Studio 2013, but this is not recommended since we have not tested if this works.
-We expect you to download the VS2015 Community addition if you don't already have VS2015.
+The only tool you need to build PerfView is Visual Studio 2017.
+The [Visual Studio 2017 Community Edition](https://www.visualstudio.com/vs/community/) can be downloaded *for Free* and has everything you need to fetch PerfView from GitHub, build and test it.
+We expect you to download Visual Studio 2017 Community Edition if you don't already have Visual Studio 2017.

 PerfView is mostly C# code, however there is a small amount of C++ code to implement some advanced features of PerfView (The ETWCLrProfiler dlls that allow PerfView intercept the .NET Method calls (see .NET Call in the collect dialog)).
-If you downloaded the VS2015 community addition it does not install the C++ compilation tools by default, but VS should detect that the solution needs C++ and ask you to install those tools when you open the solution.
+If you downloaded the Visual Studio 2017 Community Edition, it does not install the C++ compilation tools by default, but VS should detect that the solution needs C++ and ask you to install those tools when you open the solution.
 Allow it to do this and everything should 'just work'.

 ### Cloning the PerfView GitHub Repository.

 The first step in getting started with the PerfView source code is to clone the PerfView GitHub respository.
-If you are already familiar with how GIT, GitHub, and Visual Studio 2015 GIT support works, than you can skip this section.
+If you are already familiar with how GIT, GitHub, and Visual Studio 2017 GIT support works, than you can skip this section.
-However if not the [Setting up a Local GitHub repository with Visual Studio 2015](documentation/SettingUpRepoInVS2015.md) document will lead you through the basics of doing this.
-All it assumes is that you have Visual Studio 2015 installed.
-These instructions should also mostly work for VS 2013 with GIT extensions installed, but that has not been field-tested.
+However if not the [Setting up a Local GitHub repository with Visual Studio 2017](documentation/SettingUpRepoInVS.md) document will lead you through the basics of doing this.
+All it assumes is that you have Visual Studio 2017 installed.

 ### How to Build and Debug PerfView

-PerfView is designed to build in Visual Studio 2015, however it is likely that 2013 can be made to work without too much trouble.
+PerfView is developed in Visual Studio 2017 using features through C# 7.

   * The solution file is src/PerfView/Perfview.sln.
 Opening this file in Visual Studio (or double clicking on it in the windows explorer) and selecting the Build -> Build Solution,